MMZK1526/Haskell-Graphs/README.md

       * Otherwise (ends in `continueLoop`), the search will continue;
   * **Result:**
     * A State that stores the tuple of firstly/lastly visited nodes (should be the same if the search is not prematurely terminated), as well as information produced by the search;
-    * To make a valid search, the initial state should be in the form of `Just ((empty, empty), info)`, where empty is the empty Set.
+    * To make a valid search, the initial state should be in the form of `((empty, empty), info)`, where empty is the empty Set.
   * Pre: The given node is in the graph.

 * `breadthFirstS :: Graph a => Int -> a -> (Int -> State b (Terminate c)) -> (Int -> State b (Terminate d)) -> State ((Set Int, Set Int), b) (Terminate ())`